palomakop/palomakop.tv-11ty/src/recurse/ideas.md

 - Pixel art cellular automata in the browser
 - Playable generative mazes
 - Play with {% extLink "hydra" "https://hydra.ojack.xyz/" %} more and look at the code
-- Add dark mode to websites
+- ✅ Add dark mode to a website

 #### General idas to explore and chew on